 - Bali Rice Harvest Festival.

-Hike Mountains & Discover Temples
+#18 Hike Mountains & Discover Temples (Free)

-Bali’s mountains are free to climb, if you love wrecking and walking.
+Bali’s mountains are free to climb if you love wrecking and walking.
 The difficult mountains are Mount Agung & Batukaru, which are two of the highest mountains on the island.

 Some of the less difficult mountains to climb are Mount Lempuyang & Mount Karangasem, which are located on the Eastern side of the island, here you will find lots of nature including grey macaques, forests and an ancient temple of Lempuyang is a must see at the top.